Call-for-Code-for-Racial-Justice/bias-detection-engine/README.md

-# Bias and Disparity Detection Engine for Open Sentencing Solution (for Federal US Sentencingn Comission Datasets only)
+# Bias and Disparity Detection Engine for Open Sentencing Solution

-This solution starter was created by technologists from IBM.
+(for analysis of Federal US Sentencing Comission Datasets only) This solution starter was created by technologists from IBM.

 ## Table of Content